JetBrains/kotlin-multiplatform-dev-docs/topics/tools/amper.md

 ```

 * The `product` section defines the project type and the list of targeted platforms.
-* The `dependencies` section allows not only Kotlin and Maven dependencies, but platform-specific package managers, such
+* The `dependencies` section adds not only Kotlin and Maven dependencies, as well as platform-specific package managers,
-  as CocoaPods, Swift Package Manager.
+  such as CocoaPods, Swift Package Manager.
 * The `@platform` qualifier marks platform-specific code, including platform dependencies and settings.

 ## Try Amper